 - ER 19.3h – installation and calibration instructions

 - ER 19.3k – how to determine if a reusable device should be repaired/replaced

 - ER 19.3m – restrictions on combinations with other devices

 - ER 19.3o – detailed warning information

 - ER 19.3p – information about safe disposal of the device

 - ER 19.3t – notice to user/patient to report adverse events

 ER 18 – Use by Lay Persons

 This is a short section, but the requirement is new.
-There are now additional requirements for products intended for use by a lay person.
+There are no additional requirements for products intended for use by a layperson.
 The risk management report, design validation, and clinical evaluation report will need to include specific evidence to demonstrate conformity with this ER.
 The post-market surveillance plan for these products should carefully verify the accuracy of risk estimates.
-Post-Market Clinical Follow-up (PMCF) studies would be challenging in the past, but the prevalence of social media and product registration databases may facilitate conducting PMCF studies for these products in the future.
+Post-Market Clinical Follow-up (PMCF) studies would be challenging in the past.
+Still, the prevalence of social media and product registration databases may facilitate conducting PMCF studies for these products in the future.